Nel-star/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Last lines of a file
+first 10 lines of a file